You can change the way your blog appears and functions through Themes.

 If you are switching themes you may lose any widgets you have set up.
 You can save the content of these widgets by dragging them to the Inactive Widgets section of the Widgets area of the dashboard before you change theme.

 You may also have to place you menus after switching theme.
-Your menus will be the same but they will not appear on the blog until you set their location.
+Your menus will be the saved but they will not appear on the blog until you set their location.

 Themes can be managed via the Theme section of the dashboard or via the Customizer.
 We cover the dashboard method below.